-Camelback Ranch-Glendale Stadium is located in Glendale, west of downtown Phoenix and close to Westgate City Center, University of Phoenix Stadium and Jobing.com Arena.
+Camelback Ranch-Glendale Stadium is located in Glendale, west of downtown Phoenix and close to Westgate Entertainment District (formerly known as Westgate City Center), University of Phoenix Stadium and Jobing.com Arena.
 It opened in 2009.
-These photos will help you get a feel for Camelback Ranch-Glendale stadium before you buy your tickets and plan your day at the ballpark.

 - The stadium in Glendale seats more than 10,000 people in seats and 3,000 grass (berm).
 It is the largest Spring Training stadium in Arizona.
 The entire campus covers 141 acres.

-- Parking at Camelback Ranch is not free.
+- Parking at Camelback Ranch was not free in the early years, but in 2014 it was free.

 - All seats at Camelback Ranch-Glendale have backs; there are no metal bleachers here.
 The seats have armrests and are wider than many stadium seats with adequate legroom.
 Very comfortable!
 My gripe: no cupholders.